About Marion Shoard

 It was just as A Right to Roam was being published that I suddenly found myself pitched into a very different world.
 My mother, then in her mid-80s and still living in Ramsgate, was developing dementia.
 Suddenly I was facing big decisions for which I was unprepared.
 Should I look after my mother myself?
 Should she go and live in a care home and, if so, how could I choose one I could trust?

-After a long struggle, I managed to secure good care for my mother.
+After a long struggle, I managed to secure good care for my mother in a long-term NHS facility.
 I then set about assembling the advice I wished had been available to me during what had proved the most traumatic period of my life.

 In A Survival Guide to Later Life (2004), I sought to provide comprehensive and straight-talking guidance not only for the relatives of frail elderly people but also for older people themselves, since I realised that my mother's final years could have turned out much better had she done some contingency planning.
-My Survival Guide thus covered everything from housing to hospitals, care homes to finance and equipment for disability to transport.
+In 2017 my new book will be published.
+How to Handle Later Life builds on the Survival Guide but completely replaces it.

-I now involve myself in both rural affairs and older people’s issues.
+I now involve myself in both environment affairs and older people's issues.
 I give talks, write articles and take part in television and radio discussions, sometimes offering guidance, at other times opinions and proposals to improve things.
-I am a vice-president of the British Association of Nature Conservationists and until very recently was a trustee of the Relatives and Residents Association (which seeks to help care home residents and their families).
-My involvement with the Alzheimer’s Society, particularly on a group which evaluates research proposals, has brought me, circuitously and unintentionally, back to the zoology which fascinated me at Oxford forty years ago.
+I am a vice-president of the British Association of Nature Conservationists and have been a trustee of the Relatives and Residents Association (which seeks to help care home residents and their families).
+My involvement with the Alzheimer's Society, particularly in a group which evaluates research proposals, has brought me, circuitously and unintentionally, back to the zoology which fascinated me at Oxford fifty years ago.